wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

   ![Identity provider details](../../assets/img/apis/advanced-topics/external-identity-providers/identity-provider-details.png){.cInlineImage-half}

 8. Click **Add**.
-This adds Okta IdP to the list of existing identity providers in your organization.
+This adds Okta as an external IdP to your Choreo Organization.

 Now that you have added an external IdP, you can go ahead and obtain access tokens from that IdP to exchange and get Choreo access tokens to invoke APIs.